kwaschny/unwanted-twitch/CONTRIBUTING.md

 ### Setting up the extension for debugging
 1. Clone the repository using your favorite git tool.
 2. Prepare the repository to be loaded by the browser.
 If you are on Windows, execute `develop_chrome.bat` to work with Chrome or `develop_firefox.bat` to work with Firefox.
-If you are on a *nix OS, rename `manifest.chrome.json` (for Chrome) or `manifest.firefox.json` (for Firefox) to `manifest.json` and rename `/scripts/background.chrome.js` (for Chrome) or `/scripts/background.firefox.js` (for Firefox) to `/scripts/background.js`.
+If you are on a *nix OS, rename `manifest.chrome.json` (for Chrome) or `manifest.firefox.json` (for Firefox) to `manifest.json`.
 You can only load the extension for one browser at a time.
 3. Load the repository as a temporary extension.
 On Chrome, visit `chrome://extensions/`.
 On Firefox, visit `about:debugging#/runtime/this-firefox`.
 4. Open `/scripts/common.js` in your favorite editor and change the debugging flag to `const debug = 1;`.
 This will output almost all debug information in the browser console, except trace data.
 Whenever you change files of a currently loaded extension, you will have to reload the extension, see step 3.